 If both spouses own the business, the business will often need to be sold, unless you and your spouse are on good enough terms to continue to run the business as partners.

 Vehicles, RVs, boats, ATVs, and other assets are valued and usually given to one spouse or the other.
 If there are significant debts on any of these assets, the debts will need to be taken into account, too.

 Division of furniture in a divorce

-In many cases the value of the furniture is so miniscule as to make it a non-issue, even in high-asset households.
+In many cases the value of the furniture is so minuscule as to make it a non-issue, even in high-asset households.
 If one spouse keeps the house he or she generally will keep most of the furniture, too, and the spouse who leaves will generally purchase new furniture.

-Nevertheless, furniture should be taken account in a valuation, so as to ensure that neither party gains an unfair advantage.
+Nevertheless, furniture should be taken into account in a valuation, so as to ensure that neither party gains an unfair advantage.

 Division of cash assets

 The content of your checking and savings accounts at the time of the divorce often will be divided 50/50 unless you have given up a greater share of cash to keep an asset that you wanted more of.

 Contact Austin attorneys experienced in high-asset divorce cases today to discuss your situation and goals.